Myositis Muscle Groups: Understanding doctor-speak

 - Trunk muscles – some doctors use this to refer to proximal muscles, but it can also include back and abdominal muscles.

 - Core muscles – usually referring to the group of muscles that wrap around the center of the body and includes stomach and back muscles.

-- Throat weakness also referred to as dysphagia – weakness in the mouth, tongue and throat leading to swallowing issues.
+- Throat weakness also referred to as dysphagia – weakness in the mouth, tongue, and throat leading to swallowing issues.

-If you ever have any doubts, ask your doctor to show you a diagram and explain about which part of your body they are talking.
+If you ever have any doubts, ask your doctor to show you a diagram and explain which part of your body they are talking.
 You can be your own best advocate!